open-life-science/internships/guidance/students-applying-gsoc.md

 ---
 layout: page
 permalink: /guidance/students-applying-gsoc/
-title: Advice for students applying to InterMine through GSoC
+title: Advice for students applying to OLS through GSoC
 ---

 ## Select a project

 Browse our [project ideas list](../../project-ideas/2019/).
 If you're interested in a specific project, read the project description in detail and there should be a "Get started" section that will let you know what to do next.
-Please feel free to pop onto the #GSoC channel on our [chat server](http://chat.intermine.org) if you get stuck or have questions.
+Please feel free to pop onto the #GSoC channel on our [chat server](http://chat.OLS.org) if you get stuck or have questions.

 ### Custom projects

 We're open to project proposals that aren't on this list.
-If you think you might have an idea that utilises the InterMine APIs, data, or codebase in some way, [contact us](http://intermine.readthedocs.io/en/latest/about/contact-us/) to discuss it.
+If you think you might have an idea that utilises the OLS APIs, data, or codebase in some way, [contact us](http://OLS.readthedocs.io/en/latest/about/contact-us/) to discuss it.

 ## Getting started

-- Take the [FlyMine](https://flymine.readthedocs.io/en/latest/) tutorial or watch some helpful [videos](http://intermine.org/tutorials/).
-InterMine has lots of mines (see the [registry](http://registry.intermine.org/)), FlyMine is an InterMine instance loaded with fruit fly data.
-This is how people access data in an InterMine using the web browser.
+- Take the [FlyMine](https://flymine.readthedocs.io/en/latest/) tutorial or watch some helpful [videos](http://OLS.org/tutorials/).
+OLS has lots of mines (see the [registry](http://registry.OLS.org/)), FlyMine is an OLS instance loaded with fruit fly data.
+This is how people access data in an OLS using the web browser.
-- Take the [Python](https://github.com/intermine/intermine-ws-python-docs/) or [Perl](https://metacpan.org/pod/distribution/Webservice-InterMine/lib/Webservice/InterMine/Cookbook.pod) InterMine tutorials.
-InterMine has [client libraries](https://intermine.readthedocs.io/en/latest/web-services/) in Python, Perl, JavaScript, R and Java.
-This is how people access data in an InterMine using the command line.
+- Take the [Python](https://github.com/OLS/OLS-ws-python-docs/) or [Perl](https://metacpan.org/pod/distribution/Webservice-OLS/lib/Webservice/OLS/Cookbook.pod) OLS tutorials.
+OLS has [client libraries](https://OLS.readthedocs.io/en/latest/web-services/) in Python, Perl, JavaScript, R and Java.
+This is how people access data in an OLS using the command line.
 We also have an early [JavaScript tutorial](https://hackmd.io/QvITbTCSQkKWYjE2i_Xj_w#) under development.

-Now you have a pretty good idea of how people use InterMine to search genomic data!
+Now you have a pretty good idea of how people use OLS to search genomic data!

 ## Apply!

-- We have an [InterMine proposal template](https://docs.google.com/document/d/1rvZG5SDqdvSTBxLrVy0JbVbs0A42rHToJwxHd89Hftc/edit) that we recommend you use.
+- We have an [OLS proposal template](https://docs.google.com/document/d/1rvZG5SDqdvSTBxLrVy0JbVbs0A42rHToJwxHd89Hftc/edit) that we recommend you use.
 - Your project description should have clear guidelines to help you write a successful proposal.

 ## Proposal Guidelines

 We expect to receive, as we did last year, lots of high quality applications.
 So please do give your application some thought!

-* Follow the InterMine proposal template exactly!
+* Follow the OLS proposal template exactly!
 * A clear understanding of the problem we need solved.
 * A clear plan of action.
 What are you going to actually do?
 * Milestones should be achievable and realistic.